 Workaround: If you trust this site, add it to Java's Exception Site List.
 For instructions please see the WORKAROUND section of Java's Why are Java applications blocked by your security settings with the latest Java? web page.
-(Though not near as safe, you can also simply set the Java security level to Medium.)

 - The writers of Web Browsers seem to be surpassing those who write applications for Web Browsers.